vzavala95/Sinnoh_Pokedex-/README.md

 # Sinnoh_Pokedex-
-Full-stack implementation of a Pokedex for the Sinnoh region of Pokemon <br>
+Full-stack implementation of a Pokedex for the Sinnoh region of the Pokemon world. <br>
 Technologies used: Javascript, HTML, CSS, Python, mySQL <br>
 Framework(s) used: Flask <br>